 - Virginia in the North and South (Trilogy) miniseries is against slavery.
 Fine.
 Believing that everyone from the southern USA is Always Chaotic Evil?
 Not so fine.
 And it keeps going downhill from there, with her ruining her own life and arguably becoming more of a liability to her cause rather then an asset.

-- Police commander Howard "Bunny" Colvin from The Wire bemoans how this attitude, particularly in the case of the "War on Drugs" has changed being a police officer for the worse throughout his career.
+- Police commander Howard "Bunny" Colvin from The Wire bemoans how police adopting a black and white mentality and an increasing determination to never compromise or question the "War on Drugs", regardless of its obvious failings, has changed being a police officer for the worse throughout his career.
 In one frustrated speech, he says that police officers are being turned into wartime soldiers, and outlines what he sees as the differences between the two.
 (According to him, one protects a community and the people within it, while the other kills their enemies.)
-He goes on to add this has only turned the very community police are supposed to protect into their enemies.
+He goes on to add this has only succeeded in turning the very community police are supposed to protect into their enemies.

 I mean you call something a war, and pretty soon everyone is going to be running around acting like warriors.
 They gonna be running around on a damn crusade, storming corners, racking up body counts.
 And when you at war, you need a fucking enemy.
 And pretty soon damn near everybody on every corner is your fucking enemy.
-Pretty soon the neighborhood you're supposed to be policing is just occupied territory.
-Soldiering and policing they ain't the same thing.
+And pretty soon the neighborhood you're supposed to be policing, that's just occupied territory....
+Soldiering and policing, they ain't the same thing.

 - In Bad Religion lyrics, this trope is implied to be one of the main problems with people and society.